Harana (serenade): Music

 Harana's love songs are commonly sung in a major key and rhythmically performed in a 2/4 or 4/4 time signature; inspired by habanera.
 The music is rich with lyrical elements that showcase the depth of raw sentiment the courter feels for the suitor.
 Lyricism within harana is written conversationally in present tense, with the courter imploring the suitor for a reciprocated love and desire.
 In Yogad culture, the most popular folk songs fall under the category of love and courtship.
 Lyrics commonly embody and praise the sanctity of women and compare them to qualities that promote a more fulfilling life.
 Songs like "Yu Lappao" (The Flower) directly compares the woman being courted, and her features, to the loveliness and healing properties of a flower; going as far as to proclaim that the woman would be the sole cure to the man's fatal wound.
 On a melancholic note, songs like "O, Bulan" (Oh, Moon) portray the haranista praying to the moon for guidance and deeming their fears of losing their loved one worse than being claimed by death.

+Accompaniment

-The main instrument used for harana is the guitar, which is played by the courter.
-The guitar commonly introduces each song, and often has an interlude between the second and third verse.
+The word harana has derived from the Spanish string instrument Jarana.
+The main accompanying instrument used for harana is the guitar, which is played by the courter.
+It resembles a guitar, but is smaller in nature.The guitar commonly introduces each song and its tone in an instrumental solo and often has an interlude between the second and third verse.
 However, other string instruments such as the ukulele and, less frequently, the violin and trumpets are also used.

-The word harana has derived from the Spanish string instrument Jarana.
-It resembles a guitar, but is smaller in nature.
+Notable Haranistas

 Known as the "Visayan Harana King," Inastacio "Stax" Huguete rose to fame as a well known haranista in the 1950s that popularized many Cebuano songs such as "Bisan sa Damgo Lang"m "Patay'ng Buhi" and "Dahong Laya".